Personal Locator Beacon Hire at Macpac

 When should you activate it?

-PLBs are for life threatening situations.
+PLBs are for urgent assistance or life threatening situations.
 The RCCNZ advise people to err on the side of caution and to activate their PLB when in need of rescue.
+There is no charge for search and rescue in New Zealand.

 Frequently asked questions: